Gadam Samuel Luke

 Bishop G. S. Luke was the fourth Bishop in Dornakal Diocese of the Church of South India occupying the Cathedra in the CSI-Epiphany Cathedral in Dornakal from 1980 to 1986.

 Early life and education

 After early schooling at the mission schools in Jagtial, Medak and Secunderabad, Luke went to Madras in 1940 and studied at the Madras Christian College, Tambaram.
-After discerning his avocation towards priesthood, G.S Luke moved to the United Theological College, Bangalore where he studied from 1945-1948 for the graduate course leading to Bachelor of Divinity awarded by the Senate of Serampore College (University), India's first {a University under Section 2 (f) of the University Grants Commission Act, 1956} with degree-granting authority validated by a Danish Charter and ratified by the Government of West Bengal.
+After discerning his avocation towards priesthood, G.S Luke moved to the United Theological College, Bangalore where he studied from 1945 to 1948 for the graduate course leading to Bachelor of Divinity awarded by the Senate of Serampore College (University), India's first {a University under Section 2 (f) of the University Grants Commission Act, 1956} with degree-granting authority validated by a Danish Charter and ratified by the Government of West Bengal.

 Career

 After his ordination in 1950 by Bishop A. B. Elliott, Luke ministered in the parishes of Diocese of Dornakal.
 In 1962, he went on a sabbatical to Episcopal Diocese of Olympia and on his return continued to pastor in the Diocese of Dornakal.
 In 1979, Bishop P. Solomon retired on attaining superannuation and the bishopric remained sede vacante.
 The Church of South India Synod appointed G. S. Luke whose consecration took place at the CSI-Epiphany Cathedral, Dornakal by N. D. Ananda Rao Samuel and Solomon Doraiswamy.

 Luke was the brother of the educationist, G. S. Prakasha Rao.
 In 1983, Luke attended a national colloquium in Madras on Christian perspectives on contemporary Indian issues in which K. M. Mammen Mappillai also happened to take part.
 On his bishopric, Luke became a member of the Board of Governors of the Andhra Christian Theological College, Hyderabad in which the Diocese of Dornakal also has a stake.

 In 1985, G. S. Luke retired on attaining superannuation resulting in sede vacante.
 Church of South India Synod filled it in 1986 with the appointment of D. N. Samuel.

 M. Edwin Rao who compiled a centennial edition of the CSI-Diocese of Dornakal writes that G. S. Luke was a writer who used to contribute articles to the Telugu language magazine Kapari edited by the Baptist Pastor, A. B. Masilamani of the Convention of Baptist Churches of Northern Circars.